-Daylight Take a walk Continue Say the Act out going St. Patrick's Count to 50 Savings Time and look for teaching your wrong words to the doctor Day (or higher). and let your or dentist.
-Begins signs of child their children Talk about Turn clocks spring. phone one hour number and correct you! what might forward. address. happen.
-Find things Spring 20 Find things First Day of Library Day!
-Read two Name a letter that begin Begins around the Ramadan books today. and have Visit the with the home that Have your your child find Sing the library to sound of the begin with child choose items ABC song. borrow the sound of letter "D." the books. beginning nursery the letter "J." with that rhyme sound. books.
-Scan or Text IL4KIDS to 70138 for FREE parenting tips Pick objects Sing songs Practice 28 Practice Download a 30 Schedule a 29 with rhyming writing opposites story and kindergarten around your house that sounds. numbers with your listen with physical and 1-5. child (up/ your child. dental exam rhyme: down, in/out, for your child. sockrock; hat-cat; over/under). chair-bear.

-- Best Day Ever! by Marilyn Singer, Illustrations by Leah Nixon - The Book With No Pictures by B. J. Novak - The Cow Tripped Over the Moon: a Nursery Rhyme Emergency by Jeanne Willis - King Jack and the Dragon by Peter Bentley, Illustrations by Helen Oxenbury - Cock-A-Doodle-Doo, Creak, Pop-pop, Moo by Jim Aylesworth, Illustrations by Brad Sneed - Frog on a Log? by Kes Gray, Illustrations by Jim Field - Noisy Night by Mac Barnett, Illustrations by Brian Biggs - Rhyming Dust Bunnies by Jan Thomas - Mary Had a Little Lab by Sue Fliess, Illustrations by Petros Bouloubasis
+Act out going Daylight Take a walk Continue Say the Bake cookies Count to 50 9 Savings Time and look for teaching your wrong words to the doctor together. (or higher).
+Count the Begins signs of child their and let your or dentist. children number on Turn clocks spring. phone Talk about one hour number and correct you! what might each tray. forward. address. happen.
+Find things St. Patrick's Find things 18 Read two Sing the Spring Name a letter 20 that begin Day around the ABC song.
+Begins books today. and have with the home that Have your your child find Library Day! sound of the begin with child choose items letter "D." the sound of the books. beginning Visit the the letter "J." with that library to sound. borrow nursery rhyme books.
+Pick objects Sing songs 24 Practice 25 Practice Download a Schedule a 28 Ramadan 26 with rhyming writing opposites story and kindergarten Ends around your house that sounds. numbers with your listen with physical and Read two child (up/ your child. rhyme: 1-5. dental exam books today. down, in/out, sock-rock; for your child.
+Have your hat-cat; over/under). child tell you chair-bear. which is their favorite and why.
+Read a poem • Best Day Ever! by Marilyn Singer, Illustrations by Leah Nixon Good together. • The Book With No Pictures by B. J. Novak books • The Cow Tripped Over the Moon: a Nursery Rhyme Emergency by Jeanne Willis for • King Jack and the Dragon by Peter Bently, Illustrations by Helen Oxenbury four-• This Magical, Musical Night by Rhonda Gowler Greene, Illustrations by James Rey Sanchez and • Frog on a Log? by Kes Gray, Illustrations by Jim Field five-vear • Noisy Night by Mac Barnett, Illustrations by Brian Biggs olds • Rhyming Dust Bunnies by Jan Thomas • Mary Had a Little Glam by Tammi Sauer, Illustrations by Vanessa Brantley-Newton

-TECHNOLOGY TEACHING TOOL
+TECHNOLOGY AS A TEACHING TOOL